-Water electrolysis is a popular method used for different applications in various industries, mainly in the food industry, metallurgy, power plants amongst others.
-Besides, the components of water which include hydrogen and oxygen have many applications.
+Water electrolysis is a popular method used for different applications in various industries, mainly in the food industry, metallurgy, and power plants, amongst others.
+Besides, the components of water, which include hydrogen and oxygen, have many applications.
 For instance, hydrogen obtained through electrolysis is a clean, renewable and efficient fuel source.

 - Factors Affecting the Efficiency of Electrolysis